Household service providers

 Step 2: Assessment

-A claims manager in the Comcare scheme will generally arrange an assessment by a suitably qualified professional, usually an occupational therapist, to help determine if and what services the employee needs.
+A claims manager may arrange an assessment by a suitably qualified professional, usually an occupational therapist, to help determine if and what services the employee needs.

 Claims managers of government agency and statutory authority employees use the following template:

-- Home Assessment by an Occupational Therapist Report template (DOC, 93.2 KB)
+- Home Assessment by an Occupational Therapist Report template (DOCX, 85.3 KB)

 - Guidance for Occupational Therapists Conducting a Home Assessment information sheet (PDF, 125.7 KB)